Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Brief Overview of Magnetic Reconnection in the plunging Region of a Kerr Black Hole

 where

-where $-$ and $+$ represent prograde and retrograde orbits, respectively.
-In the plunging region, to achieve energy extraction, only prograde orbits need to be considered.
-The specific reasons are detailed in footnote 2 of reference \cite{1}.
-In subsequent discussions, we will only consider prograde orbits.
-In this paper, we adopt the unit mass $M=1$.
+with the minus and plus signs corresponding to prograde and retrograde orbits, respectively.
+In the plunging region, only prograde orbits need be considered for energy extraction (see footnote 2 of Ref. \cite{1}).
+We set $M=1$ throughout.